michaelorella/lignin-kmc/README.md

 # Use

-The following sections contain information on how to use LIGNIN-KMC.
-LIGNIN-KMC was developed and tested in a Windows 10 environment, but should function anywhere that Python is installed.
+The following sections contain information on how to use lignin-KMC. lignin-KMC was developed and tested in a Windows 10 environment, but should function anywhere that Python is installed.

 ## Framework